maxstellar/maxstellar-Biome-Macro/README.md

 - Configurable Discord notifications for biomes and Jester (coming soon!)

 ## Installation
 Download the [latest release](https://github.com/maxstellar/maxstellar-Biome-Macro/releases/latest) as a .zip file and extract into an empty folder.
-Run the .exe file and configure to your liking.\n
+Run the .exe file and configure to your liking.<br>
 Alternatively, download and run the Python file, along with needed images and libraries.

 ## Common Issues